100 Notable alumni of

 -

-George Hu is an American-born actor and singer based in Taiwan.
+George Hu is a Taiwanese-American actor, singer and martial artist based in Taiwan.
 He speaks fluent English, Mandarin and Taiwanese Hokkien.
 Since 2011, he has been signed to Yang Deng-kui's management company Polyland International Entertainment.

 -